Peaked Electricity in the US: 2007

 the best book: Richard Heinberg "Blackout: Coal, Climate and the Last Energy Crisis."

-Nukes: Just a Fancy Way to Boil Water
+Nuclear Power: Just a Fancy Way to Boil Water

 The richest uranium deposits in the US were in the Colorado plateau, the best were extracted decades ago (with severe health and ecological impacts).
 Globally, uranium deposits are mostly in a few countries and are nearing their peak.